romana1234/ada-template-website/website.md

 The slope values have been sorted in ascending order.
 Most of the countries shown in the figure above (17 out of 22) have had an overall increase in the female share over these past decades.
 Although they do not show a strong increase, it is still great to see that for many countries, the presence of women on screen is growing.
 However, India, the Netherlands, Sweden and especially Mexico and Bangladesh tend to have cast less and less women (compared to men) over the years.

-Most of these regressions had relatively low $R^2$ values.
+Most of these regressions had relatively low R-squared values.
 This was to be expected as there most likely are many confounders and the variation of the female share index cannot be simply explained by the year the movie was released.
 However, as we are not interested in making precise predictions but rather at identifying the general underlying trend, this simple regression is enough.
 As it can be seen in the following figures, the regression line approximates well the overall trend.
 The countries that were plotted are the USA and India as they are the most predominant film producers.
 In order to have a better vizualisation of the 'extreme' slopes, we also decided to plot Taiwan (high increase) and Mexico (high decrease).

 <div style="display: flex; justify-content: center;">
   <img width="800" alt="LR_countries" src="https://user-images.githubusercontent.com/100930184/209149800-6f10dc33-7434-4c29-963a-cdedab0c4f61.png">